costquestassociates/cqazapi-pytools/README.md

 #### Locate Usage Details
 Since the `locate` API can only operate on data that spans less than 10,000 square kilometers there is a trade off when breaking up data spatially.
 The locate function within these tools will assign data to h3_4's and then bulk process within each of those.
 This works very well for densely clustered data, but poorly for sparse disparate data.

 To address the challenge of dealing with disparate data, the `opt_tolerance` value defaults to 0.5 and can be set between 0 and 1.
-At 0, no optimization to preserve credits is performed and the process will be the fastest.
-At 1, the process optimizes to preserve as many credits as possible by calling the `GET` variant of the `locate` API leading to slow run times but less credit usage.
+At 0, no optimization to preserve credits is performed and the process will make the fewest requests.
+At 1, the process optimizes to preserve as many credits as possible by calling the `GET` variant of the `locate` API.
+The fastest setting will vary based on the geographic distribution of the input data.